mozilla-services/readinglist/README.rst

 Run locally
 ===========

-By default, readinglist persists its records inside a `Redis
-<http://redis.io/>`_  database, so it has to be installed first (see the
-"Install Redis" section below for more on this).
+Reading list persists its sessions and its records inside a `Redis <http://redis.io/>`_ database, so it has to be installed first (see the "Install Redis" section below for more on this).

 Once Redis is installed: